Hi. I’m Jessica. I quit a toxic job in July 2018 to design a life I love.

 Then, all of a sudden, things got really stressful at work.

 The burnout and stress I had experienced peaked.
 I started having severe anxiety and panic attacks.
 It was so severe that I needed to take 6 months off of work.

-Since this moment, I’ve redefined my definition of success, and I’ve learned that there are so many more options available than I previously thought.
+Since this moment, I’ve redefined success for myself, and I’ve learned that there are so many more options available than I previously thought.

 I wish I’d made significant changes sooner.

 After speaking with lots of people, I discovered that my reasons were the same as the ones you might have right now.

 When I realized that we all have the same things holding us back, I knew that I needed to spread this message.

 Do you feel like you are living on autopilot?
 Like you are stuck in a rut?
 Burned out?